Kaosarah/Sales-analysis/README.md

 SELECT *
 FROM  #r_f_m;

---- The result gotten was grouped into four segment according to the Order made, Sales and Interval between customers' purchase date and company's last transaction date
+--- The result gotten was grouped into four segments according to the Orders made, Sales and Interval between customers' purchase date and company's last transaction date

 WITH Rfm AS (SELECT #r_f_m.*,